SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 To use the slides, you’ll want to bring cardboard with you to sit and slide down on, though you can usually find some cardboard at the park.
 Pick your side, yellow or red, keep your elbows tucked in, and enjoy a moment of pure joy!

-The slides are open Tuesday to Sunday, 10 am to 5 pm, and they actually do get blocked with metal barriers when they’re closed.
+The slides are open Tuesday to Sunday, 10 am to 5 pm, and they are actually blocked with metal barriers when they’re closed.
 The park is a fun little place to romp around, hidden behind trees in a residential area with a community garden up above.

 We are all familiar with the sound of the waves hitting the shore, but can you imagine nature actually playing music through a huge organ consisting of 25 tubes artistically arranged for outdoor audiences?